Chapter 4:

 📚

-Three days had passed since the girl-outside-my-window incident, and I did what any rational person would do... pretend it never happened.
-After all, it never did happen again.
+Three days had passed since the girl-outside-my-window incident, and I did what any rational person would do: pretend it never happened.

-Someone’s got a psycho stalker!”
+“Somebody’s got a psycho stalker!”
 Yashiro teased in a mocking voice.
 “Congrats, man.
 You’re only two episodes away from getting stabbed… or married!”

 I really started to wish I didn't tell him these things.

 The idea of a stalker did creep me out, especially since I had no idea who it could have been.
 I wondered if it was a girl who attended our school.
 Sitting in this very class, even.
-The thought sent a shiver down my spine.
+The very thought sent a shiver down my spine.

 I rested my head on my desk and closed my eyes.
 The workload had been ramping up fast, and so had the sleepless nights.

-Today I felt especially exhausted.
-Maybe it was the weight of everything piling up, or maybe the fact that I hadn’t gotten more than three hours of sleep the night before.
-Either way, I felt like a zombie walking through a dream—except it wasn’t one of those weird, fun dreams.
-More like the kind where you’re stuck in a never-ending loop, and everything is a little too bright, a little too lou—
+Maybe it just was the realization that every single thing I had ever procrastinated was now piling up and I was crashing head-first into it, or maybe it was the fact that I hadn’t gotten more than three hours of sleep the night before.
+Either way, I felt like a zombie trudging through a dream world... except it wasn’t one of those whimsical, fun dreams.
+No, the kind where you’re trapped in an interminable loop, where everything’s just a little too bright, a little too lou—

 SLAM.

 The door flew open, making me jump what seemed like two stories.
 Every sleep-deprived student in the room seemed to do the same.
-Sakamoto stormed into the room with a dusty box under one arm and some unrecognizable trinkets in the other.

 “Good morning, sleepwalkers!”